 Will you survive the tarantulas and mosquitoes?
 Will you be scared when night falls and the jungle starts to wake up?

-We were there for 15 days, and you will be able to benefit from our best advice to organize a fantastic stay in the Colombian Amazon.
+We were there for 15 days, and you will be able to benefit from our best advice to organize a fantastic Amazon jungle tour from Leticia in Colombia.

-First, you must arrive in Leticia.
-There are flights (2-3 per day) from Bogotá.
+How to go there: First, you must arrive in Leticia.
+There are flights (2-3 per day) from Bogotá or Medellín.
 Duration: 2 hours.
 This city is on the border of 3 countries: Colombia, Peru, and Brazil.
 It is a free trade zone, so you don’t need to stamp your passport if you leave Colombia for the day.

-Between the plane and the boat, you will spend many hours in transportation.
+Duration: Between the plane and the boat, you will spend many hours on transportation.
 Moreover, the flights land and take off in the early afternoon.
 I recommend a stay of 5 to 7 days to fully enjoy the Amazon.

 - If you don’t want to book a multi-day tour, I recommend staying in Puerto Nariño.